the-engine-room/library/_books/sp/rainforest-tech-mobile-phones.md

   - en
 ---

-## Mobile Phone Applications
+## Aplicaciones para teléfonos móviles

-> ### Possible objectives
+> ### Objetivos posibles
-> * Collecting evidence of deforestation or forest degradation
+> * Recolectar pruebas de deforestación o degradación forestal
-> * Capturing evidence of wrongdoing towards individuals or communities
+> * Registrar pruebas de infracciones cometidas contra individuos o comunidades
-> * Recording and monitoring the environmental value of land or forest areas
+> * Grabar y monitorear el valor ambiental de las tierras o áreas forestales
-> * Providing concrete evidence to governments to encourage them to recognise indigenous lands
+> * Presentar pruebas concretas a los gobiernos para lograr que reconozcan las tierras indígenas

 This introduction to mobile phone applications is part of a [Primer for using technology to monitor and share information on rainforest issues, land rights and indigenous rights](/rainforest-tech).
 It is designed as a starting point for organisations and activists interested in adding technology to improve their advocacy work, and is the product of a partnership between [Rainforest Foundation Norway](http://www.regnskog.no/en/) and [The Engine Room](https://theengineroom.org).